AntkiewiczGrzegorz1997/deefini_challenge/README.md

 Please follow the intstructions step by step in the right order:

-To start the app unzip the repository, open terminal in the location of the unzipped repository and:
+To start the app unzip (or clone) the repository, open terminal in the location of the unzipped repository and:

 1. Inside the .env file that is in the **server** folder: